mhd0528/LLM_MMKC-pub/README.md

 ### Download Data
 Train, valid, and test data are provided.
-Image data can be downloaded from:
+Image data can be downloaded from (not necessary):

 ## Reproduction